DevExpress-Examples/wpf-display-loading-decorator-in-manual-mode-with-mvvm/README.md

 # How to: Add the Loading Decorator to the application with the MVVM structure.
-This example demonstrates how to add the Loading Decorator to the application with the MVVM structure.
+This example demonstrates how to add the Loading Decorator to the application with the MVVM structure and specify the Owner Lock mode.